 Teachers for Global Classrooms Program (TGC)

-TGC is a program of the U.S. Department of State Bureau of Educational and Cultural Affairs and is administered by IREX.
-In order to ensure that you receive up-to-date information and announcements regarding this professional development opportunity, please join the TGC mailing list.
+TGC is a program of the U.S. Department of State’s Bureau of Educational and Cultural Affairs and administered by IREX.

-• 2011 TGC Fellows have shared course materials or concepts with a total of 921 colleagues.
+• Catalysts for Change: Current TGC Fellows have already shared globally focused course materials or concepts with nearly 500 colleagues.